Golden Entertainment

-Golden Entertainment is an American gaming company based in Enterprise, Nevada that operates casinos, taverns and slot routes.
+Golden Entertainment, Inc. is an American gaming company based in Enterprise, Nevada that operates casinos and taverns.
 It was formed in 2015 by the merger of Golden Gaming (founded in 2001 by Blake Sartini) and Lakes Entertainment.
-It is the largest tavern operator and largest slot route operator in Nevada.
+It is the largest tavern operator in Nevada.
 In October 2017, the company completed an $850 million acquisition of American Casino & Entertainment Properties.
-The company now has 10 casino resorts, nine in Southern Nevada and one in Maryland.
+The company now has eight casino resorts, all located in Southern Nevada.

 History

 Golden Gaming was formed in October 2001 as a result of Blake L. Sartini's acquisition of Southwest Gaming Services, a company he founded before selling to Station Casinos.

 In 2002, the Golden Tavern Group subsidiary was formed, and it acquired the PT's chain of taverns.

 In 2004, the company acquired three casinos in Black Hawk, Colorado: the Golden Gates, Golden Gulch, and Golden Mardi Gras.

 In 2006, Golden Gaming acquired the Pahrump Nugget Hotel & Gambling Hall from Generation 2000.

 In February 2007, Golden began a two-year deal to operate the casino at the Hard Rock Hotel while its new owner, Morgans Hotel Group, applied for a gaming license.
 Golden paid $20.7 million a year to lease the casino, and received a $3.3 million monthly management fee, plus a portion of revenue.
 Golden pulled out of the deal early when Morgans received its gaming license in January 2008, citing a desire to focus on its other operations.

 Golden Gaming agreed in November 2007 to buy the Saddle West casino in Pahrump from Anthony Marnell III and Sher Gaming, but canceled the deal the following June, deciding instead to focus on the Pahrump Nugget, where it began an $11 million expansion and remodeling.

 In 2010, Golden Gaming agreed to take over operation of four small casinos owned by The Siegel Group, previously operated by United Coin: the Gold Spike, Siegel Slots and Suites, the Resort on Mount Charleston, and Rumor.

 In March 2012, Golden bought from Affinity Gaming the Terrible's Town Casino and Terrible's Lakeside Casino & RV Park in Pahrump and Affinity's slot route operation (except for Terrible Herbst locations).
 The deal made Golden the largest employer and largest gaming operator in Nye County, and the largest slot route operator in Nevada, with about 8,500 machines in 650 locations, making up 45% of the market.
 Affinity in turn bought Golden's three casinos in Black Hawk, which were valued at a total of $76–92 million.